Halatnikov/linum-framework/docs/special/markdown.md

 ### Regular

+!!! note ""
-> This can technically be any word whatsoever
+	This can technically be any word whatsoever

 *[any word]: Yes, this one